eskil/frameworks-repository/README.md

 ./app/Build/Intermediates/ArchiveIntermediates/App/IntermediateBuildFilesPath/UninstalledProducts/BKit.framework/Versions/A/Headers/BKViewController.h

 This means BKit.h cannot include the files using either or.
+This is however one of those things where it'll work sometime and sometimes now due to xcode turning with the wind.